anantshri/present/README.md

 1. git clone the repository to some location in the system.

 2. modify the present script with proper location variables.
+(BASE, BROWSER, needs to be modified specifically as per environment)

 3. either place the git clone location into PATH or place present into path directory I prefer ~/bin/